 Wear the pressure stockings prescribed by your doctor.
-They will improve blood flow in your legs and lower your risk for problems with blood clots and long-term complications.
+They will improve blood flow in your legs and may lower your risk of long-term complications and problems with blood clots.

 - Avoid letting the stockings become very tight or wrinkled.

 - If you use lotion on your legs, let it dry before you put the stockings on.

 - Put powder on your legs to make it easier to put on the stockings.

 - Wash the stockings each day with mild soap and water.
 Rinse and let them air dry.

 - Be sure you have a second pair of stockings to wear while the other pair is being washed.